 Participants may earn 20 or more CPE credits.
 Nearly 35 hours of programming, split between two conferences, is created for participants to become immersed in discussions and activities related to leadership skills, current community college issues, and relevant topics.
 Please note there is a mid-year project that all participants are required to complete.

 The cost of the Leadership Academy is $1,500, which includes Leadership Academy enrollment and Annual Conference registration for two years.
-Registration for the 2020 Annual Conference will be available in spring/summer 2020 and will contain an option to register for the Leadership Academy.
+Registration for the 2021 Leadership Academy is open.